cwaitt/Trine_Teaching_Demo/Lect_Notes/AB-Theory-lect.md

 | H<sub>2</sub>O | Acid  / Base / Both |

 ## Lewis Theory

 According to the Brønsted theory, a base must be able to accept protons.
 By this definition, both the hydroxide ion and ammonia are Brønsted bases:

 ![OH-NH3-LA](../Images/OH-NH3-LA.png)

 In both cases, the atom which the proton becomes attached to posses at least one unshared paired of electrons.
 The characteristic property of OH<sup>-</sup>, NH<sub>3</sub>, and other Brønsted bases suggests a more general definition of acids and bases.
-In 1932, an american chemist named G. N. Lewis formulated a new definition of acids and bases.
-He defined a **Lewis base** as a substance that can *donate a pair of electrons* and a **Lewis acid** as a substance that can *accept* a pair of electrons*.
+In 1932, an American chemist named G. N. Lewis formulated a new definition of acids and bases.
+He defined a **Lewis base** as a substance that can *donate a pair of electrons* and a **Lewis acid** as a substance that can *accept a pair of electrons*.
 For example the protination of NH<sub>3</sub> acts as a Lewis base because it donates a pair of electrons to the H<sup>+</sup>, which acts as a Lewis acid.

 The Lewis definition of acids and bases is more general than the Brønsted and Arrhenius definitions.
 Consider the reaction between BF<sub>3</sub> and NH<sub>3</sub>: